 - patients details, including name, hospital record numbers, age or date of birth, sex, weight, height, race, whether pregnant and/or breastfeeding, ethnicity (where the Summary of Product Characteristics includes specific information relating to ethnic origin), and occupational data (where this is strictly necessary for the evaluation of the adverse event); and

 - where strictly necessary and relevant for the purposes described in this Privacy Notice, patient health and lifestyle information, including but not limited to nature of adverse effects, examination results, personal or family medical history, diseases or associated events, risk factors, information about the use of medicines and therapy management, physical exercise, diet and eating behaviour, sexual life/contraception, and consumption of tobacco, alcohol, and drugs.

-We will not sell, share or otherwise transfer personal data to third parties other than those indicated in this Privacy Notice.
-Personal data may be accessed by or transferred to:
+We will not sell, share or otherwise transfer personal information to third parties other than those indicated in this Privacy Notice.
+Personal information may be accessed by or transferred to:

 - our personnel (including those in our Patient Safety, Medical Information, Quality Assurance, and Legal departments) and other Novartis Group companies.

 - other pharmaceutical and medical device companies, if the adverse event, request for information, or complaint relates to one of their products; and

 - service providers acting on behalf of Novartis companies, such as IT system and data hosting providers, and adverse event processing service providers (including call centre providers if any in your local country).
 These third parties are contractually obliged to protect the confidentiality and security of personal information, in compliance with applicable law.

 Personal information may also be shared with: